Supported by The Isaacs-DeFrancis Fund for Community Leadership

 - Focus Groups

-Contact Karen Burns (firstname.lastname@example.org) for more information about our facilitation services.
+Contact Karen Burns for more information about our facilitation services.

 ILEAD: Nonprofit Board Leadership Series

-The Island Institute’s Nonprofit Board Leadership Series is a four-part online training for nonprofit board members that will cover essential skills for board members of island nonprofits.
-These interactive trainings will be hosted through the Zoom virtual meeting app so that participants can attend remotely.
+The Island Institute’s Nonprofit Board Leadership Series is a four-part online training for nonprofit board members that covers essential skills for board members of island nonprofits.
+These interactive trainings are hosted through the Zoom virtual meeting app, so that participants can attend remotely.
 Board leaders are encouraged to participate with at least one of their fellow board members.

 Session 1: Mission, Vision, and Values – Thinking Strategically

 In the first session, we discuss the importance of having clear mission, vision, and values statements and give participants a chance to explore their organization’s own strategic planning.